animatlabs/animatlabs.github.io/_posts/2022-04-07-wsl2-visual-studio-docker-without-docker-desktop.md

 ---
-title: "WSL2: Running containerized solutions on Visual Studio without Docker Desktop"
+title: "Run Docker on WSL2 with Visual Studio: No Docker Desktop Required"
 excerpt: >-
-  "Setting up docker on WSL2 and integrating it with Visual Studio to run and debug the containerized applications"
+  Setting up Docker on WSL2 and integrating it with Visual Studio to run and debug containerized applications without Docker Desktop.
 categories:
   - Technical
   - Infra